Asiana Treks and Tours

 Trip Extension:

 Suppose you have extra days in Nepal after the Trek.
-In that case, we can arrange a tour, including an overnight stay at Nagarkot Balthali or any other location around Kathmandu and Chitwan, as well as activities such as jungle safari, paragliding, rafting, canyoning, or other treks.
+In that case, we can arrange a tour that includes an overnight stay at Nagarkot Balthali or any other location around Kathmandu and Chitwan, as well as activities such as jungle safaris, paragliding, rafting, canyoning, or other treks.
 Do not hesitate to inform us.
 We will create the best for you.

 Trek Difficulty: